 Figure 1.
-The Compact Call Year decision framework for the Republican River Basin consists of two evaluations: one evaluation for the 5-year Hardy balances and one for the 2-year Guide Rock balances. §Note: In the second consecutive Compact Call Year, the Guide Rock test threshold will be reduced to 5,000 acre-feet, in the third consecutive year the threshold will be reduced to 0 acre-feet.

-The forecast for 2024 resulted in a 5-year Hardy balance of in excess of 10,000 acre-feet.
-The US Bureau of Reclamation projection, dated 12/13/2023, for 2024 irrigation supply in Harlan County Lake is 101,400 acre-feet, and the 2-year Guide Rock balance is -41,900 acre-feet.
-Based on review of the IMP evaluations with the information presented in this document, a Compact Call Year designation is required for 2024.
+The Compact Call Year decision framework for the Republican River Basin consists of two evaluations: one evaluation for the 5-year Hardy balances and one for the 2-year Guide Rock balances. [§]Note: Due to 2025 being the third consecutive compact call year, the Guide Rock balance threshold has been reduced from 10,000 acre-feet to 0 acre-feet.
+The forecast for 2025 resulted in a 5-year Hardy balance -47,700 acre-feet.
+The US Bureau of Reclamation projection, dated December 11, 2024, for 2025 irrigation supply in Harlan County Lake is 101,600 acre-feet, and the 2-year Guide Rock balance is -50,300 acre-feet.
+Based on review of the IMP evaluations with the information presented in this document, a Compact Call Year designation is required for 2025.